excid3/rails/guides/source/getting_started.md

 - A [Docker Hub](https://hub.docker.com) account and access token.
   Docker Hub stores the image of the application so it can be downloaded and run on the server.

-On Docker Hub, we need to [create a Repository](https://hub.docker.com/repository/create) to store our application image.
+On Docker Hub, [create a Repository](https://hub.docker.com/repository/create) for your application image.
 Use "store" as the name for the repository.

 Open `config/deploy.yml` and replace `192.168.0.1` with your server's IP address and `your-user` with your Docker Hub username.